seermer/HollowKnight_RL/README.md

 run Hollow knight in window mode, make sure use the following keymap settings:
 ![Keyboard settings](resources/keymaps.png) <br>

-charms I used (you have to use these if you use my pretrained weight, but you can train from scratch with any charm you like):
+charms I used:
 ![Charms used](resources/charms.png)

 change game "full screen" to OFF, change resolution to 1280x720

 Then, manually walk to one of the Hall of Gods statues, until you see the 'Challenge' prompt, run the following from terminal in a virtual environment with all required packages installed:

 ```
 python train.py